 - Sweeney Todd is like the film example...only worse.
 Johanna and Anthony Hope discover the carnage, with Toby turning the meat grinder, having gone completely insane.
 In some productions, Johanna and Anthony are under suspicion for killing the asylum keeper, and the blame for all of the murders falls upon Toby.
 In some shows, Todd opens his collar to allow Toby to kill him...

-- Even Phoenix Wright himself becomes this in Apollo Justice.
-After having his attorney's badge taken away for presenting forged evidence, he loses respect for the whole judicial process, and manipulates crime scenes, forging evidence to get Kristoph Gavin convicted.
+- Phoenix Wright himself becomes this in Apollo Justice: Ace Attorney.
+After having his attorney's badge taken away for (accidentally) presenting forged evidence, he loses respect for the whole judicial process, and manipulates crime scenes, forging evidence to get Kristoph Gavin convicted.
 He gets better by Dual Destinies.

-- Damon Gant can also be interpreted as an example of this, using increasingly unethical methods including murdering a subordinate and framing a 15-year-old girl for it for the sole purpose of blackmailing her sister into framing someone else to increase his control over the investigative process and neutralize criminals who could not be convicted otherwise, such as Joe Darke.
+- Damon Gant used increasingly unethical methods (including murdering a subordinate and framing a 15-year-old girl for it for the sole purpose of blackmailing her sister into framing someone else) to increase his control over the investigative process and neutralize criminals who could not be convicted otherwise, such as Joe Darke.

-- In the sequel to Ace Attorney Investigations the final villain Simon Keyes was driven to commit a large array of crimes including kidnapping two minors and framing both of them for murder, killing a man with a falling hot-air balloon and arranging the murders of three other people, including his best friend, all so that the murderers would be caught and arrested because he had been a witness to a murder 12 years earlier but was silenced by the joint conspiracy of Blaise Debeste, Patricia Roland and the fake Di-Jung Huang and forced to go on the run in order to avoid being killed.
+- In the sequel to Ace Attorney Investigations, the final villain (Simon Keyes) was driven to commit a large array of crimes including kidnapping two minors and framing both of them for murder, killing a man with a falling hot-air balloon and arranging the murders of two other people, all so that the murderers would be caught and arrested because he had been a witness to a murder 12 years earlier but was silenced by the joint conspiracy of Blaise Debeste, Patricia Roland and the fake Di-Jung Huang and forced to go on the run in order to avoid being killed.
 Edgeworth even points out that his motive was a mix of justice and revenge but that he had become as bad as his enemies.
 At the end of the game, Edgeworth pledges to capture corrupt people in power before their victims become examples of this trope.

 - Bittersweet Candy Bowl: After years of taking Tsundere-ish abuse from Lucy, Mike finally, shall we say, "gets her back" by not only turning her down, but eventually brutally and deliberately destroying any trace of their relationship, professional or otherwise.
 The problem is, Lucy has already gone through extreme Character Development by this point, so Mike's actions cause her to spiral into a deep, near suicidal depression, which makes him as bad, if not WORSE to her than she ever was to him.